citp/privacy-policy-historical/m/mi/mid/midiaresearch.com.md

 13.1  This website is owned and operated by _MIDiA Research Ltd._

-13.2  We are registered in England and Wales under registration number _:_ 08981722, and our registered office is:  _Labs Atrium – Camden, The Stables Market, Chalk Farm Rd, Camden Town, London, NW1 8AH_
+13.2  We are registered in England and Wales under registration number _:_ 08981722, and our registered office is: _79-81 Borough Road,
+London,_ _  SE1 1DN_

 13.3  Our principal place of business is at:
-_  Labs Atrium – Camden,
-The Stables Market,
-Chalk Farm Rd,
-Camden Town,
+_79-81 Borough Road,
 London,
-NW1 8AH_
+SE1 1DN
+_

 13.4  You can contact us: